AdobeDocs/experience-manager-learn.en/help/forms/adaptive-forms/prepopulating-html5-forms-in-aem-forms-article.md

 ---
 # PrePopulate HTML5 Forms using data attribute {#prepopulate-html-forms-using-data-attribute}

-Please visit the [AEM Forms samples](https://forms.enablementadobe.com/content/samples/samples.html?query=0) page for a link to a live demo of this capability.

 XDP Templates rendered in HTML format using AEM Forms are called HTML5 or Mobile Forms.
 A common use case is to pre-populate these forms when they are being rendered.